Sunday, 8 November 2015

 Have you ever wondered who the bearded man depicted on Zig-Zag rolling papers is?
 Well, for some of us he has been a companion for quite a while, so it seems natural to inquire into the mystery.

 In the 19th Century, during the battle of Sevastopol, a French soldier ― also known as a “Zouave” ― had his clay pipe broken by a bullet.
-He had the brilliant idea of rolling his tobacco in a piece of paper torn from a bag of gunpowder.
+He then had the brilliant idea of rolling his tobacco in a piece of paper torn from a bag of gunpowder.

 Enjoint.